 Hear about the Leitrim Plantation, rebellions, sieges, changing allegiances, hangings, civil war and religion.

 Thursday – Sunday 2.30 and 3.30.
 Adults €8 and Children under 16 €4.
 Group rates available if pre-booked.

 Manorhamilton Castle is one of the points of interest on the Manorhamilton Heritage Walking Tour.
 There is a playground and community outdoor area across from the castle and Fulacht Fiadh coffee shop ont he grounds open Wed- Sunday

 Manorhamilton Castle was built during the plantation of Leitrim by Sir Fredrick Hamilton in 1634.
-Hamilton locally known as “Hanging Hamilton” proved to be a tyrant noted for his cruelty to prisoners, many of whom he is known to have publicly hanged from his castle walls and surrounding trees.
-After sustained rebellion the castle was burned to the ground in 1652 by the native Irish, although not before Hamilton had taken the opportunity to burn Sligo town.
+Hamilton locally known as “Hanging Hamilton” proved to be a tyrant noted for his cruelty to prisoners.
+He is known to have publicly hanged many of these from his castle walls and surrounding trees.
+After sustained rebellion the castle was burned to the ground in 1652 by the native Irish.
+This happened shortly after Hamilton had taken the opportunity to burn Sligo town.
 The sacking of Sligo abbey was later the subject of WB Yeats short story “The Curse of the Fires and Shadows” which details Sir Frederick’s brutal expedition.

 The massive ruins of this 17th century stronghold dominate the picturesque town of Manorhamilton.
 The Castle around which the town grew has a dramatic and colourful history – stories of which live on in the town to this day.